The Church has a Defibrillator. Spare a couple of minutes and watch the short video below on using a Defibrillator

 Please pray for all those who are sick or housebound in our parish, as well as our friends and family.

-Father of goodness and love, hear our prayers for the sick members of our community and for all who are in need.
-Amid mental and physical suffering may they find consolation in your healing presence.
 Show your mercy as you close wounds, cure illness, make broken bodies whole and free downcast spirits.
 Amen.

 May these special people find lasting health and deliverance, and so join us in thanking you for all your gifts.
 We ask this through the Lord Jesus who healed those who believed.

-ANNIVERSARIES IN OCTOBER
+ANNIVERSARIES IN DECEMBER

 Please remember the following: